christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 For permission requests, contact the author at hereticalbooks.com

-This book presents a revisionist historical perspective based on archaeological, textual, and etymological evidence.
-Reader discretion is advised—this is not traditional historiography.

 First Edition: 2025\
 ISBN: 978-1-0696862-0-6 \
-Library of Congress Control Number: \
+Library of Congress Control Number: 2025917902\
 Published by Heretical Books

 ---